 To estimate the total efficiency of the four-dimensional entanglement swapping, the normalization factor of the final heralded state can be calculated.
 Each of the two initial entangled four-dimensional states carries a factor of $1/2$.
 The scheme uses one ancillary Bell pair normalized by $1/\sqrt{2}$.
-The number of beam splitter operations is $3$, where each operation acts on two photons and introduces a factor of $1/2$.
+The number of BS operations is $3$, where each operation acts on two photons and introduces a factor of $1/2$.
 The overall normalization factor reads as

-The last term \(1/2\) is retained as the normalization factor of the heralded four-dimensional state.
+The last term $1/2$ is retained as the normalization factor of the heralded four-dimensional state.
 The probability of a single, specific heralded event is the square of the amplitude within the brackets, $1/2^9$.
-As four possible measurement outcomes successfully herald four-dimensional entangled state in modes $a$ and $d$, the total success probability is $4/2^9$.
-If different output modes other than $a$ and $d$ are permitted, then the success probability becomes $12/2^9$ following from Eqs. \eqref{alter1} and \eqref{alter2}.
+As four possible measurement outcomes successfully herald a four-dimensional entangled state in modes $a$ and $d$, the total success probability is $4/2^9$.
+An analogous calculation for the three-dimensional scenario delivers $1/96$ that is larger than the corresponding four-dimensional success probability $P_{\rm succ}^{(4)}=4/2^9=1/128$.

-Inherently, a significant fraction of photons is lost since the scheme relies on ancilla photons and only considers bunched photon events.
+Inherently, a significant fraction of photons is lost since the scheme relies on ancilla photons and only considers events where photons exit into different spatial modes.
 Nevertheless, an attractive aspect of this scheme is that the remaining four-photon events still herald useful two-dimensional Bell states.
 For instance, the detection event with mode numbers $\{2,1,1,2\}$ leads to the Bell state $\ket{\psi_{1,2}^-}_{a,d}$, which follows from the first term in the multiline expression after Eq. \eqref{ancilla_4d}.
 There are in total $48$ four-photon events leading to two-dimensional swapping with success probability $48/2^{10}$.
 This feature could be useful in scenarios where both two-dimensional and four-dimensional states are required for different protocols.